Research centres

 Established in 2005, the CII is an interdepartmental centre created by HYMS and Biology.
 It houses 12 PIs (including Kaye and Smith) and 45 research staff and students.
 Since opening, it has attracted over £16M in charity and research council funding including program grant awards from the Wellcome Trust and MRC.
 Research in CII focuses on the immunology of chronic disease, with a particular emphasis on neglected tropical diseases.
 CII is a hub for CIDCATS, a Wellcome 4 year PhD program.

-The Centre for Health and Population Sciences (CHaPS) is one of the academic centres of HYMS.
-It hosts ten members of staff with interests in disciplines relevant to health services research and /or public health.
-It aims to undertake research that improves health and healthcare through the development of rigorous research evidence and its application in policy and practice.
-The Centre is multidisciplinary, both in terms of professional background and research expertise, and includes expertise in clinical trials, epidemiology, health economics, health services research, nursing, medicine and psychology.
-Research covers a broad range of topics including: cancer epidemiology; communication and decision making; mental health; neonatal and infant nutrition; palliative care; public health; and primary care.
-In the 2008 Research Assessment Exercise, the Department of Health Sciences (including colleagues in CHaPS, CHE and CRD) was rated equal first in the UK for Health Services Research.
+The Centre for Health and Population Sciences brings together researchers from the Universities of York and Hull who conduct population and health services research in a variety of areas.
+The Centre is multidisciplinary, both in terms of professional background and research expertise, and includes expertise in clinical trials, epidemiology, health economics, health services research, medicine and psychology.
+Research covers a broad range of topics including: cancer epidemiology; communication and decision making; mental health; neonatal and infant nutrition; palliative medicine; public health; and primary care.

 Centre for Reviews and Dissemination (CRD)